3 Great Places for Holiday Lights

 San Diego Bay Parade of Lights

 Some people living in the southern and western parts of the U.S. sometimes complain that the warmer temperatures make it hard to feel festive.
-Perhaps this year’s 41st Annual San Diego Bay Parade of Lights might help to jazz things up?
+Perhaps the Annual San Diego Bay Parade of Lights might help to jazz things up?
 Every year, more than 100 boats are adorned with thousands of blinking lights, ornaments and on-board revelers before parading along the San Diego waterfront.
 The boats are judged in a variety of competitive classes, so some lucky skippers will be getting bragging rights for Christmas!
-This party is so big, they have it twice, so be sure to partake in the holiday fun on either the 9th or 16th of December.
+This party is so big, they have it twice, so be sure to check the calendar.

 Flickr Image by San Diego Shooter

-I know there are thousands and thousands of other destinations that I missed.
-Why don’t you tell us where you go to see holiday lights?
+I know there are thousands of other destinations that I missed.
+Tell us where you go to see holiday lights!

 Read more: